amidaware/trmm-docs/docs/install_agent.md

 set "Name="
 for /f "usebackq tokens=* delims=" %%# in (
-    `wmic service where "name like 'tacticalagent'" get Name /Format:Value` ) do (
+    `wmic service where "name like 'tacticalrmm'" get Name /Format:Value` ) do (
     for /f "tokens=* delims=" %%g in ("%%#") do set "%%g" )